 Audiometry Testing Services in Fresno, CA

-At Fresno Medical Center we offer audiometry testing for patients with hearing problems.
-Call (559) 206-4429 or schedule an appointment online.
+An audiometry evaluation is a painless, noninvasive hearing test that measures a person’s ability to hear different sounds, pitches, or frequencies.
+At Fresno Medical Center we offer audiometry testing service for patients with hearing problems.
+Contact us today or schedule an appointment online.
 We are conveniently located at 6069 N First St # 103, Fresno, CA 93710.

 Partial or complete hearing loss (deafness) may be temporary or permanent, depending on the type and cause.
 Some people are born with an inability to hear and for others, hearing loss may develop over time.
 You should contact your doctor if you notice changes in the way things sound or have a difficult time understanding others.
 Some causes of temporary hearing loss may resolve simply with medical treatment.
 Due to many technical advances, there are more solutions than ever for permanent hearing impairments and hearing loss including hearing aids, assistive communication devices, and cochlear implants.

 The ear is divided into three parts: the outer, middle, and inner ear.
 Your ear not only enables you to hear, but it plays a role in balance as well.